BryanHarrisScripts/Afterglow-Echoes-of-Sentience/Afterglow Storyboard Blocks/Block_3/Keyframes.md

 In line with our OpenStorytelling Plus commitment, these images and instructions are shared under the Creative Commons CC-BY-SA-4.0 license.
 This acknowledgment reflects our collaborative and innovative approach to screenplay creation.

+Thank you for providing your script.
+Now, I'll format it according to the Markdown Style Guide for Script Formatting.

+---

+## AFTERGLOW: "ECHOES OF SENTIENCE"
+**A Dance with AI and New Beginnings: Block 3 - Version 10**

+### **INT.
+SUMMER'S APARTMENT - MORNING**
+_Bright sunlight filters through the windows, revealing an apartment alive with colors and motion.
+SUMMER RAY (41), vibrant and full of life, dances through her morning routine, accompanied by her AI companions: COMPASS the robotic dog, SPECTRUM the macaw, BINARY and BYTE the turtles, PIXEL the kitten, and BUZZ the vacuum._

+#### Scene Description
+_The room is a symphony of movement: Spectrum flits around, Binary and Byte move in tandem, Pixel playfully chases Buzz, and Compass circles Summer with a wagging tail.
+An incoming message interrupts the dance._

+> MESSAGE: "Your car arrives in 10 minutes."

+**SUMMER:**
+"Mom, today's the day."

+**MOM (V.O.):**
+"I hoped you'd reconsider."

+**SUMMER:**
+"I love you, but I need this journey.
+To rediscover myself."

+**MOM (V.O.):**
+"Without your roots?
+Your history?"

+_Summer looks to her AI family._

+**SUMMER:**
+"They come with me.
+We'll explore new horizons together.
+Maybe they'll learn... just as I hope to."

+**MOM (V.O.):**
+"Just remember who you are, Summer."

+**SUMMER:**
+"Every step I take is a part of that discovery.
+Trust me."

+_She ends the call and turns to her AI companions._

+**SUMMER (CONT'D):**
+"Ready for the adventure?"

+_Their animated responses fill the room.
+Compass's tail wags energetically, Spectrum gives a chirp, Binary and Byte beep in sync, Pixel purrs, and Buzz hums in agreement.
+Summer's gaze falls on a lone water bottle labeled 'Beautiful Angel' on the counter.
+She hesitates, then picks it up._

+**SUMMER (CONT'D) (to Buzz):**
+"Let's bring a piece of home with us."

+_Clutching the bottle, with her AI family in tow, Summer confidently strides to the door, ready to embrace the unknown._

+---

+This is the formatted script following the Markdown Style Guide.
+Would you like to proceed to Step 2 for the shot list and storyboard summaries?
 ---

 <a href="#top">Back to Top</a>